Table Of Content

 At PX Docs, we understand the profound impact that nervous system dysregulation can have on an individual’s ability to process sensory information effectively.
 That’s why we offer a unique approach to addressing overstimulation through Neurologically-Focused Chiropractic Care.

 Our approach begins with advanced diagnostic tools, such as INSiGHT Scans, which allow us to identify areas of subluxation and nervous system dysfunction that may be contributing to sensory processing challenges.
-By pinpointing these imbalances, we can develop targeted care plans to support the brain-body connection and promote optimal nervous system function.

 The images below represent a series of Neurological EMG scans on a patient struggling with sensory overload and overstimulation.
-The scan on the left shows a sympathetic dominant and overloaded system the patient struggled with before starting care, with the red and black bars in the middle back representing a very common “stress zone” where adults, teens, and sometimes even children “hold” their stress and overstimulation in a major way.
-Then the scan on the right shows how the nervous system becomes much more calm and regulated.
+The scan on the left shows a sympathetic dominant and overloaded system, the patient struggled with before starting care, with the red and black bars in the middle back representing a very common “stress zone” where adults, teens, and sometimes even children “hold” their stress and overstimulation in a major way.
+Then the scan on the right shows how the nervous system becomes much calmer and regulated.

 Why Do I Get Overstimulated So Easily? | PX Docs